dumbmatter/pnpm-update-interactive-overflow/README.md

     ○ operators
 ```

-The first package is `@babel/plugin-transform-logical-assignment-operators`, and then name is so long it overflows to the second line.
+The first package is `@babel/plugin-transform-logical-assignment-operators`, and the name is so long it overflows to the second line.

-Even worse - the second package is actually for another package (`@babel/preset-react`) but that is completely hidden in the UI.
-But if you select the row that just says `operators`, then `@babel/preset-react` will be upgraded.
+Even worse - the line after that which just says `operators` is actually for another package (`@babel/preset-react`) but that is completely hidden in the UI.
+But if you select that row, then `@babel/preset-react` will be upgraded.